Updated: Oct 28

 A retained recruiter can take the full brief for what you need and ensure that candidates are assessed effectively whilst respecting the sensitivity of the role at hand.
 NDAs can even be entered into if discretion is absolutely paramount.
 Will a non-retained recruiter be able to do this?
 No. 100% not.

 This is something that is coming up more and more frequently.
 Companies make a commitment to interview balanced demographics of candidates.
 For example, they may wish to interview an equal number of male and female candidates.
 Or they may want to interview a set percentage of BaEM candidates.
+It is likely that laws will be implemented to this end.

 A wonderful idea.
 But there is an issue.
 What if you don’t get any candidates from those demographics?